firdh0/Bootcamp_Dibimbing_Data-Engineering/Day 11_ETL/Assignment/README.md

 ## 🚀 Project Overview

-This project implements an ETL (Extract, Transform, Load) pipeline to process raw data, transform it into a structured format, and prepare it for analysis or loading into a database.
-The pipeline is organized for modularity and scalability, making it easy to extend or integrate with other tools.
+This project implements an ETL (Extract, Transform, Load) pipeline to retrieve news data from a data warehouse, clean and structure it for analysis, and load the processed data back into a dedicated table.
+The process ensures high-quality, well-formatted data suitable for downstream analytics or reporting.

 > 🛢️ **Database used**: PostgreSQL